Net Metering Solar

 Excess generation credit rate

-Cap on the state-wide net metering
+Cap on state-wide net metering

-Policies to expand net meters
+Strategies to increase net meters

 Additional Barriers